kube-rs/website/docs/kubernetes-version.md

     * Rust structs are all queryable via kube
 2. if `target version > cluster version` (cluster behind kube), then:
     * kube has more recent api features than the cluster supports
-    * recent rust api structs might not work with the cluster version yet
+    * recent Rust api structs might not work with the cluster version yet
     * [deprecated](https://kubernetes.io/docs/reference/using-api/deprecation-policy/)/alpha apis might have been removed from rust structs ⚡
 3. if `target version < cluster version` (cluster ahead of kube), then:
     * kube has less recent api features than the cluster supports